 It’s been proven that we are made happier by experiences than things.
 It almost always takes money to acquire things, but there are many experiences that can be had for free.
 When you cut that 10% from your budget, you might have to cut your weekly dinner and movie date.
 That doesn’t mean you have to cut the date entirely, but you have to find something free or inexpensive to do.

 Nearly any of the ideas in this article will cost less than a typical dinner and movie date and be much more fun and memorable.

 For your next project at work, impose a deadline that is three days earlier than the one your boss gave you.
 See what you can do with less.
-The side effects might be interesting.
+The side effects might be impressive.
 Maybe taking your lunch to work not only saved you money but made you lose a few pounds too.

-Maybe taking public transit to work led you by a park that you had never visited.
+Maybe taking public transit to work led you to a park that you had never visited.
 Finishing a project under a tight deadline and you might find that you left work earlier because you spent your time at work focused on the project and not interrupting the day with forays onto Facebook and Reddit.

 Only So Many Hours

 Rich or poor, we all have the same 24 hours a day to work with.
 Lack of time is the excuse a lot of us give for a lot of things.
 We don’t have time to work out, to start a business, to spend more time with our families.

 Part of the problem is that we lie to ourselves about how we really spend our time.
 The average American spends more than ten hours a day consuming media via some screen, our computer, our phones, our televisions.

 Ten hours!
 That’s nearly two full-time jobs a week worth of time.
 Can’t you use a few of those hours to work towards something you want to do?
 Whenever you see those lists about the habits of rich people, then hours watching television is never on the list.